 What connection could there be between an enigmatic label on a Google aerial photo and Texas Electric corporate spokesbolt Reddy Kilowatt?

 Google aerial photos are presented to us using the latest in technology, of course: satellites and the Internet.
-But once in a while the labels on these photos are downright antediluvian.
+But once in a while the labels on these aerial photos are downright antediluvian.
 For example, below is a current Google aerial photo of the courthouse, Trinity River, and Paddock Viaduct:

 Those of you familiar with the area may be scratching your head over two labels on the photo:

 1. Today there is no Franklin Street.
 It once connected the north end of Houston Street with Courthouse Avenue (today’s White Settlement Road) via the Franklin Street Bridge over the river.
 What is labeled “Franklin Street” on this Google photo is just a narrow path alongside the river between North Taylor Street and Tarrant County College’s Trinity River Campus East.
 Franklin Street ran west from the north end of Houston Street to a bridge over the river.)